İsmail Cem: Relations with the European Union

-Later political activities

-Following the poor electoral performance of YTP, Cem dissolved the party on October 24, 2004.
-He subsequently joined the Social Democratic People's Party (SDHP) in 2004, continuing his commitment to social democratic politics until his death in 2007.

-During his final years, Cem served as chief advisor to Deniz Baykal, the leader of CHP, and taught Applied Foreign Politics of Turkey at Istanbul Bilgi University.
-Even in his academic role, he remained an influential voice in Turkish foreign policy discourse, continuing to advocate for Turkey's European integration and multi-dimensional foreign policy approach.

-Throughout his political career, Cem was particularly admired by young people in Turkey, with polls indicating that many young Turks desired to see him as President of Turkey.
-His intellectual approach to politics, combined with his pragmatic diplomacy and vision for Turkey's modernization, made him a respected figure across party lines and established his legacy as one of Turkey's most accomplished foreign ministers.
+Relations with Greece

+Cem and his Greek counterpart George Papandreou worked to improve Turkish-Greek relations.
+It is during his tenure as foreign minister that a confident, albeit a step-by-step approach was taken towards a rapprochement between Turkey and Greece.
+The relations were actually at an all-time low after the Abdullah Öcalan affair, whereby Greek Foreign Minister Theodoros Pangalos and some officials of the Greek Foreign Ministry were involved in hiding organization PKK leader prior to his arrest by the Turkish police. İpekçi and Papandreou picked up the historically hostile relationships initially starting with some confidence measures.

 Later political career and illness

 After a dispute with the party leader Bülent Ecevit, he resigned from the Democratic Left Party (DSP) ahead of 2002 parliamentary elections and formed the New Turkey Party (YTP) on 20 July 2002 together with his former party colleague Hüsamettin Özkan and Zeki Eker. İsmail Cem was elected leader of YTP, which did not do well in the elections.

 Returning from the United States, where he was due to medical treatment of pulmonary cancer, he closed YTP on 24 October 2004, joining the CHP, despite newly affiliated with the SDHP until his death. İsmail Cem was acting as the chief advisor to Deniz Baykal, the leader of CHP, and lectured in Applied Foreign Politics of Turkey at the Istanbul Bilgi University until his death.

 He was married to Elçin Trak, and the couple had a daughter, İpek Cem Taha, and a son, Kerim Cem.